TheThingsNetwork/lorawan-stack/doc/content/reference/configuration/the-things-stack.md

 ## Blob Options

-The `blob` options configure how The Things Stack reads or writes files such as pictures, the frequency plans repository or files required for Backend Interfaces interoperability.
+The `blob` options configure how {{% tts %}} reads or writes files such as pictures, the frequency plans repository or files required for Backend Interfaces interoperability.
 The `provider` field selects the provider that is used, and which other options are read.

 - `blob.provider`: Blob store provider (local, aws, gcp) (default "local")